Highfire1/langara-prerequisites-as-data/instructions.md

 ### OtherRequirement

-For requirements not covered by the schema (e.g., "departmental permission", "demonstrated competency", "equivalent").
+For requirements not covered by the schema (e.g., "departmental permission", "demonstrated competency").

 ```json
 {